manicprone/joint-kit/README.md

 | removeAllAssociatedItems | Operation for removing all associations of a type from a main resource    |

-See the [Action Guide][link-action-guide-bookshelf] for details on using each action.

 ## The JSON Syntax

 To use the Joint Actions, you communicate with a JSON syntax.